crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/protocol.md

 :::warning

-This section is only relevant if you want to add support for the CrowdSec aplication security component in your own remediation component or directly at the application level.
+This section is only relevant if you want to add support for the CrowdSec application security component in your own remediation component or directly at the application level.

 :::

 ## Introduction

-To interact with the CrowdSec aplication security component, a protocol need to be respected.
+To interact with the CrowdSec application security component, a protocol need to be respected.

-The aplication security component expect some headers to be present in the HTTP request (in addition to the original HTTP headers and body) and according to the result, the aplication security component will respond differently.
+The application security component expect some headers to be present in the HTTP request (in addition to the original HTTP headers and body) and according to the result, the application security component will respond differently.

-This documentation can be useful in case you want to write your own remediation component that interact with the CrowdSec aplication security component, or if you want to improve your existing one.
+This documentation can be useful in case you want to write your own remediation component that interact with the CrowdSec application security component, or if you want to improve your existing one.

 ## HTTP Headers

-To work with the CrowdSec aplication security component, some HTTP headers are require, in addition to the other HTTP headers and the body of the original request.
+To work with the CrowdSec application security component, some HTTP headers are require, in addition to the other HTTP headers and the body of the original request.

 | Header Name                 | Description                                                                |
 | --------------------------- | -------------------------------------------------------------------------- |